Equitable Access Policy FAQ

 We think the first priority is to make sure the research is accessible in an open, equitable manner, and so we applaud the use of other trusted repositories in this way.
 We may, however, work in collaboration to try to automatically harvest these items in the future; we want to be sure that the items are preserved and discoverable through our systems as well.

-Much of your work — for example, anything authored before the date this policy is approved, or before you signed the voluntary Individual Equitable Access License — is not covered by this policy.
+Much of your work — for example, anything authored before the date this policy was approved, or before you signed the voluntary Individual Equitable Access License — is not covered by this policy.
 In these cases, your right to reuse your own work is limited to the terms of the agreements you signed with your publishers.
 In most cases, those publishing agreements give you more extensive reuse rights for the Author Accepted Manuscript than for the published version or Version of Record.

 Therefore, even when you are not allowed to distribute the published version, you may be able to make your AAM available for download in DRUM without violating the agreement with your publisher.
 Consult with the Libraries’ Open Scholarship Team and let us explore this with you.